sejong-rcv/Weight-Change-Prediction/README.md

 ## Implementation

-We provide [colab tutorial](Weight-Change-Prediction/Weight_Change_Prediction_for_Automated_Depression_Diagnosis), and full guidance.
-There are also tutorials for training the model, extracting features from landmarks, and visualization for 3D Face Landmark.
+We provide [colab tutorial](https://colab.research.google.com/drive/15Tuyp9qlGEwMaVemglWTclP_NSdjY3Fy?usp=sharing), and full guidance.
+There are also tutorials for training the model, extracting features from landmarks, and visualization for 3D Face Landmark. (you can check the colab tutorial code in [ipynb file](Weight_Change_Prediction_for_Automated_Depression_Diagnosis))

 Set the data directory and pretrained model path –